Rives McBee

-Rives McBee (pronounced "Reeves") (born October 31, 1938) is an American professional golfer who played on the PGA Tour and the Senior PGA Tour.
+Rives McBee (pronounced "Reeves") (October 31, 1938 – October 4, 2023) was an American professional golfer who played on the PGA Tour and the Senior PGA Tour.

-Amateur career
+Early life and amateur career

-McBee was born in Denton, Texas, and has called nearby Irving home for most of his life.
+In 1938, McBee was born in Denton, Texas.

 As an amateur he qualified for the 1966 U.S. Open at Olympic Club.
 He "startled the golf world" when he tied the U.S. Open record with a 65.
 He eventually finished T-13.
 It was his best performance at a major championship.

 Professional career

-He played on the PGA Tour from 1966 to 1971, before accepting a job as the head golf professional at Las Colinas Country Club in Irving.
+McBee played on the PGA Tour from 1966 to 1971, before accepting a job as the head golf professional at Las Colinas Country Club in Irving.
 He was a founding member of the Northern Texas Junior Golf Association, and a former Northern Texas PGA Teacher of the Year.
 McBee won the club pro's national title in 1973.

 McBee competed on the Senior PGA Tour from 1989 to 1997, winning three times.

+Personal life

+McBee lived in Irving, Texas for most of his life.

+McBee died in Dallas on October 4, 2023, at the age of 84.